Margaritas

 Flaco’s Tacos - Chicago IL

+The best $3 frozen margarita (Margarita Mondays) on the planet.
 Flacos is right under the "el" in Edgewater, although there are several locations in Chicago.
 I'm a traditional lime guy, but they have flavors created by syrup that they mix in.
 The food is good, and the staff is friendly.
 Recommended: Frozen traditional

 Guanajuato - Glencoe IL